Summary Information For: AAV5, FVIII-BDD, Roctavian, NCT03370913 (Phase 3, GENEr8-1 Study)

 1 (0.7)

-a The threshold for an AE of special interest of ALT elevation evolved through the trial.
-First, the threshold was defined as ALT ≥1.5× the upper limit of normal (ULN, 43 U/L),
+c Thethreshold for an AE of special interest of ALT elevation evolved through the trial.
+First, the threshold was defined as ALT ≥ 1.5 × upper limit of normal (ULN;43U/L), then amended to include elevations > ULN when ALT was >2× baseline, then amended again to include elevations >ULN or ≥1.5× baseline.

-b Hy’s law cases have 3 components: 1) ALT or AST elevation >3× ULN, often much greater (>5× or >10× ULN); 2) total bilirubin elevations >2× ULN, without findings of obstruction
+e Hy’s Law cases have 3 components: 1) ALT or AST elevation >3×ULN, often much greater (>5× or >10× ULN); 2) total bilirubin elevations >2× ULN, without findings of obstruction (such as elevated alkaline phosphatase), malignancy, or impaired glucuronidation capacity; and 3) no other explanation can be found for the combination of increased ALT/AST and total bilirubin(eg, viral hepatitis and preexisting liver disease).

 Data, including a 2-year follow-up of AEs and SAEs related to glucocorticoid treatment, were extracted from Table 26 and are summarized as follows: